Northern Michigan Investment Performance

 As for the numerator, several refinements need to be explained.
 The purchase price of the property is assumed to be 95% off list price.
 Remodeling increases value, but it is unlikely to enjoy a 100% flow through, so only 70% is added to acquisition cost.
 This total now becomes the basis for the 3%, 5%, and 8% rates of appreciation projections utilized in the sensitivity analysis.

 Expenses associated with the sale, reimbursement of negative cash flow, and anticipated improvements are deducted from the appreciated value, short term rental income offsets calculated, with the remaining net balance annualized.
 The presented Return on the Weighted Invested Capital is then computed, to demonstrate that Northern Michigan property ownership can make financial sense with returns equal to or greater than other competing investments.
 An important "buyer beware" caveat is that the projections are a total capital appreciation play with no recognition as to the time value (IRR) of money.

-Disclaimer: This example was put together using a "best effort" approach.
-Each and every property is unique, and a tremendous number of variables influence virtually every sign line item in the financial analysis.
-Said differently, this analysis was put together on a speculative basis ONLY and your own due diligence is required.
+Disclaimer: This example was put together using a "best-effort" approach.
+Every property is unique, and a tremendous number of variables influence virtually every sign line item in the financial analysis.
+Said differently, this analysis was put together on a speculative basis ONLY and your due diligence is required.